DusanTodorovic5/IntSisEditor/README.md

 # Editor for class Intelligent systems

-Features basic grid editor and map generator for pathfinding project.
+Features basic grid editor and map generator.
+You can choose which homework to edit.

 ## Features

 Built in C++ and SFML.
-Implemented custom GUI with O(1) complexity
+Implemented custom GUI with hover and click feature

 ## Usage